cirosantilli/linux-cheat/network/ssh.md

 Next, your client will only connect to a server if its key is in known hosts.
 Security is useless if someone is impersonating the message receiver.
 If the server's public identity is not in the known hosts file, ssh will ask is you want to add it.

-SSH is by defaulf very fussy about the permissions of this file which shoudl be:
+SSH is by default very fussy about the permissions of this file which should be:

     chmod 700 ~/.ssh
     chmod 600 ~/.ssh/authorized_keys